Germany offers €220m in supports to print media but some are sceptical

 Believed

-“Publishing companies that accept taxpayer millions from the government will never be believed again,” asked Joachim Paul, a leading AfD Bundestag member.
+“Publishing companies that accept taxpayer millions from the government will never be believed again,” said Joachim Paul, a leading AfD Bundestag member.
 “The media are already accused of court-reporting of the government.”

 Public funding of private print media, a long tradition in some European countries, has spread across the continent in the last decade in parallel with a growing existential threat to the industry.